ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ## Introduction

-In this tutorial, we will learn about our lab environment, how to install NiFi onto Hortonworks Sandbox or on a local machine and start NiFi.
+In this tutorial, you learn about the lab environment, how to install NiFi onto Hortonworks Sandbox or on a local machine, and how to start NiFi.

 ## Pre-Requisites
 - Completed Learning the Ropes of Apache NiFi